 The sweet and pungent mango chutney consisted mainly of fresh mango, basil, lime juice, light sweetening, and spices.
 It was chopped and ready to serve.
 I didn’t even need to cook or reduce it.
 Dried apricots helped minimize moisture so my chutney would behave like a thick fruit topping.
 Every facet of this chutney was held accountable.
 I was going for the golden.

-Can I say “wow”?
-I think that was the most-used exclamation from my testers.
+Once served, it won the hearts of all my guests.
+“Wow” was the most-used exclamation.
 Glowing, fruitful, deep-rooted, intoxicating, mouthwatering; one of the best ice cream desserts I’ve had.
 I know I’m being biased here but honestly it was a treasure found.
-But when you start with such glowing ingredients it’s hard to take the credit.
+But when you start with such incredible ingredients it’s hard to take the credit.
 Yes, there is such a thing as healthy and insanely delicious dairy-free ice cream.